DanielNScott/DanielNScott.github.io/index.md

+---
+layout: default
+---

-### Notes on Graduate School
+# Notes on Accomplishing Goals #
-Having spoken with a number of professors about their experiences as both students and supervisors, I've compiled a number of notes, which I'll present here.
+Having spoken with a number of professors about their experiences as both students and supervisors, I thought I would consolidate my notes in one place.
+Then I wrote down a number of other thoughts and observations as well, and the results can be found [here](/content/goals).